kchomski/pip-manager/README.md

 As you can see options are displayed all the time and are pretty self-explanatory, so using pip-manager should be really simple and straightforward.

 Second column shows current version installed, whereas third column shows the newest stable version available.
-It may not be so well visible here, but if there is newer version available than currently installed, it will be printed with <b>bold</b> font (look at `flask` above).
+It may not be so well visible here, but if there is a newer version available than the one currently installed, it will be printed with <b>bold</b> font (look at `flask` above).
 If you have newest version already installed it will be printed greyed out.

 #### IMPORTANT: Protected distributions